Road Infrastructure Works Schedule

 UPCOMING FORTNIGHT OF WORKS

-This fortnight of works 26th September, 2023 to 9th October, 2023, may change without notice due to weather or emergencies.
+This fortnight of works Tuesday, 3rd June, 2025 to Monday, 16th June, 2025 may change without notice due to weather conditions or emergencies.

-• Maintenance Grading – Dubbo area - Hennessys Road, Mogriguy Forest Road, Gates Road
+• Maintenance Grading – Dubbo area - Tinks Road, Lagoon Creek Road, Miljee Road, Whylandra Crossing Road, Burrabadine Road.

 RECENTLY COMPLETED WORKS